amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 ## Lost-resin glass casting

-I suspect you might not be satisfied only making reliefs.
+If you're reading this, I suspect you might not be satisfied only making 2.5D reliefs.
 With lost-resin casting, you have much more freedom in what you create - virtually any shape is possible.
 So what’s the catch?
 Lost-resin is a casting process that involves a plastic burnout stage.
 This can only be done with great kiln ventilation, like a big fume hood or by rolling your kiln outside.

 You’ll need a kiln that can reach ~750°C to <a href="https://media.formlabs.com/m/6b4018a61335afb9/original/-ENUS-P-Castable-Wax-Jewelry-Pattern-Burnout-Process.pdf">burn out the resin from the mold</a>.
 This can double as your glass fusing kiln, although the mold will need to fully cool before you can load it with glass.